MrR0807/Notes/understanding-parquet-file.md

 ## Encoding

 This section's prerequisite is reading [Designing Data-Intensive Applications](https://www.amazon.com/Designing-Data-Intensive-Applications-Reliable-Maintainable/dp/1449373321) book's Chapter 4: Encoding and Evolution.
 It lays down the fundamentals very well.
-A lot of information in this section will be copy pasted from named book's chapter.
+Some of information in this section will be copy pasted from named book's chapter.

 ### Formats for Encoding Data